Consensys/orion/README.md

 concerns, please reach out to the ConsenSys protocol engineering team in the [#orion channel on Discord](https://discord.gg/hYpHRjK) or by [email](mailto:quorum@consensys.net).

-We will continue to support Orion users until 30th November 2021.
-If you have any questions or concerns, please reach out to the ConsenSys protocol engineering team in the #orion channel on Discord or by email.
 ## Issues

 See our [contribution guidelines](CONTRIBUTING.md) for details on searching and creating issues.